 Configure your storage connection string

-In the application, you must provide your storage account name and account key to create a
+In the application, provide your storage account name and account key to create a

 block_blob_service = BlockBlobService(account_name='accountname', account_key='accountkey')

 This sample creates a test file in the Documents folder.
 The sample program uploads the test file to Blob storage, lists the blobs in the container, and downloads the file with a new name.